-To register to vote in Connecticut, you must be a United States citizen, a resident of a Connecticut town, be at least 18 years of age, and not be currently incarcerated or on parole for conviction of a felony. (§9-12 and 9-19b) NOTE: Voting privileges are not lost if incarcerated for lesser than a felony offense.
+To register to vote in Connecticut, you must be a United States citizen, a resident of a Connecticut town, be at least 18 years of age, and not be currently: Voting privileges are not lost if incarcerated for lesser than a felony offense.
 If incarcerated but not convicted resident may register to vote.
 A felony is an offense for which a person may be sentenced to a term of imprisonment in excess of one year.
+PA21-2§§ 96-98

-Pre-Registration for Seventeen Year Old's who will be 18 by the next Election.
-(See section B7 below) People are not registered until they receive written confirmation from the Office of the Registrar of Voters in their town of residence.
+People are not registered until they receive written confirmation from the Office of the Registrar of Voters in their town of residence.
 Registrars of voters must send a Notice of Acceptance (ED 672) or a letter of confirmation to the voter.